Shia Islam in Saudi Arabia: History

-While Saudi Arabia has only existed since 1932, an earlier Al Saud state (Emirate of Diriyah) clashed with Shiites.
-Ibn Abdul-Wahhab believed that Shiites "imported into Islam" the practice of building mosques on graves, a practice he considered un-Islamic.
+While Saudi Arabia has existed only since 1932, an earlier Al Saud state (Emirate of Diriyah) clashed with Shiites.
+Muhammad Ibn Abdul-Wahhab believed that Shiites "imported into Islam" the practice of building mosques on graves, a practice he considered un-Islamic.
 He referred to the Shiites as Rafida (rejecters), a sectarian name his followers have continued to use.

 In 1802, the Saud-Wahhabi alliance waged jihad (or at least qital, i.e. war) on the Shiite holy city of Karbala.
-There, according to a Wahhabi chronicler `Uthman b. `Abdullah b.
-Bishr:
+There, according to a Wahhabi chronicler ʿUthman bin ʿAbdullah bin Bishr:

 Al-Hasa, the main Shiite area of what is now Saudi Arabia, was conquered by Saudi forces in 1913.

-The initial treatment of Shiites was harsh, with religious leaders compelled to vow to "cease observance of their religious holidays, to shut down their special places of worship and to stop pilgrimages to holy sites in Iraq."
-Wahhabi ulema also "ordered the demolition of several Shiite mosques" and took "over teaching and preaching duties at the remaining mosques in order to convert the population."
+The initial treatment of Shiites was harsh, with religious leaders compelled to vow to "cease observance of their religious holidays, to shut down their special places of worship and to stop pilgrimages to holy sites in Iraq".
+Wahhabi ulema also "ordered the demolition of several Shiite mosques" and took "over teaching and preaching duties at the remaining mosques in order to convert the population".

 Saudi authorities have acted on Wahhabi desires to eliminate "vestiges of Shia religiosity" in and around Medina.
-In 1926, the Al-Baqi' mausoleum—which included the tombs of the Prophet Muhammad's family and his companions, second, forth, fifth, and six Shiite Imams—was destroyed by Ibn Saud.
-In 1975, the tomb of a Shiite imam (Ismail ibn Ja'far al-Sadiq) was reportedly destroyed, and a year later an ancient palm tree that legend had it had been planted under the direction of the Prophet Muhammad, and visited by Shiite and Sunni pilgrims for generations, was cut down on orders of a high ranking Wahhabi shiekh.
+In 1926, the Al-Baqi' mausoleum, which included the tombs of Muhammad's family and his companions, second, fourth, fifth, and six Shiite Imams, was destroyed by Ibn Saud.
+In 1975, the tomb of a Shiite imam (Ismail ibn Ja'far al-Sadiq) was reportedly destroyed, and a year later an ancient palm tree that legend had it had been planted under the direction of Muhammad, and visited by Shiite and Sunni pilgrims for generations, was cut down on orders of a high ranking Wahhabi shiekh.

 In 1979, the Iranian Islamic Revolution overthrew the Shah of Iran, replacing a pro-Western monarchy with an anti-Western theocratic Islamic republic.
 Iran is more populous than Saudi Arabia and its borders are relatively close to the latter's oil fields—which is also where most Shiites who are ethnic Baharna have traditionally lived.
-The Iranian scholars were eager to export their "revolution," and ideologically opposed to both monarchical systems of government and any state allied with the West.
+The Iranian scholars were eager to export their revolution, and ideologically opposed to both monarchical systems of government and any state allied with the West.
 Leaflets, radio broadcasts and tape cassettes from Iran targeted the Baharna and the other Shiites and attacked the Saudi government for corruption and hypocrisy.
 That November, Shiites commemorated Ashura (illegally) for the first time in many years.
-In February demonstrations were held on the one year anniversary of Ayatollah Khomeini's return to Iran.
+The following February, demonstrations were held on the one year anniversary of Ayatollah Khomeini's return to Iran.
 Saudi officials responded with both "sticks and carrots", arresting activists but also promising more schools, hospitals and infrastructure for the Shia region.